NervanaSystems/ngraph/doc/sphinx/source/project/about.rst

 representation** for computations.
 Each node, or *op*, in the graph corresponds to one :term:`step` in a computation, where each step produces zero or more tensor outputs from zero or more tensor inputs.
-For a more detailed dive into how this works, read our documentation :doc:`../howto/execute`.
+For a more detailed dive into how this works, read our documentation on how to :doc:`../howto/execute`.

 How do I connect it to a framework?